How to Extract Text from JSON: A Complete Guide to Pulling Strings, Keys, and Values from Any JSON Structure

 What does "extract text from JSON" mean?

-It means parsing a JSON structure and pulling out the human-readable string values while discarding the syntax (braces, brackets, colons, commas).
-The result is a flat list of text content from the JSON.
+It means parsing a JSON structure and pulling out the readable string values while throwing away the syntax (braces, brackets, colons, commas).
+You end up with a flat list of text content from the JSON.

 Does the tool work on deeply nested JSON?

 Yes.
 The tool on wtools.com parses JSON to any depth.
-You can also set a maximum depth to limit extraction to specific levels of the structure.
+You can also set a maximum depth to limit extraction to specific levels.

 Can I include key names in the output?

 Yes.
-There is a toggle to include keys alongside their values.
-When enabled, each line shows the key name followed by its value, making it easier to understand the context of each extracted string.
+There's a toggle for that.
+When enabled, each line shows the key name followed by its value, which makes it easier to understand the context of each extracted string.

 What happens if my JSON is invalid?

 The tool will report a parsing error.
 Make sure your JSON is well-formed — matching braces, proper quoting, no trailing commas.
-You can use a JSON validator first if you are unsure.
+If you're unsure, run it through a JSON validator first.

 Does it work with JSON arrays at the top level?

 Yes.
-Whether your JSON starts with { (object) or [ (array), the extractor handles both correctly and returns all text values found within.
+Whether your JSON starts with { (object) or [ (array), the extractor handles both and returns all text values found inside.

 How is this different from a JSON formatter or viewer?

-A formatter restructures JSON for readability but keeps all syntax intact.
+A formatter restructures JSON for readability but keeps all the syntax.
 The text extractor removes the syntax entirely and returns only the content — string values and optionally keys, numbers, or booleans — as plain text.

 Conclusion

-Extracting text from JSON is one of those small tasks that comes up constantly during development, debugging, and data review.
-You can write a script every time, or you can paste your JSON into the Extract Text from JSON tool on wtools.com and get clean, configurable output in seconds.
-With controls for depth, key inclusion, and type filtering, it handles everything from simple status objects to sprawling nested payloads.
-Bookmark it and skip the boilerplate next time you need just the text.
+Extracting text from JSON is one of those small tasks that keeps coming up during development, debugging, and data review.
+You could write a script each time, or you could paste your JSON into the Extract Text from JSON tool on wtools.com and get clean, configurable output in seconds.
+It has controls for depth, key inclusion, and type filtering, so it handles everything from simple status objects to sprawling nested payloads.
+Bookmark it for next time you just need the text.

 Try These Free Tools